 Nose strips are commonly available in a local drug store or pharmacy.
-If you are not aware, nose strips are simply sticky strips that get attached to the nose and prevents snoring.
+If you are not aware of these, nose strips are simply sticky strips that get attached to the nose and prevent snoring.
 Nose strips are particularly helpful if your child has a deviated septum.

 So, this is my detailed guide on how to stop a child from snoring.
 I have explained pretty much everything I know on this topic.
-Hope it will give you a clear idea on snoring, especially snoring in children.
+Hopefully, it will give you a clear idea of snoring, especially snoring in children.